melodium-tech/melodium/melodium/README.md

 cargo install melodium
 ```

-### Cross-compilation

-A more detailed explanation on how to cross-compile Mélodium is written in [dedicated file](../CROSS-COMPILATION.md).

-## Standard library

-Mélodium comes with its [standard library](https://doc.melodium.tech/latest/).

 ## Development

+The development of Mélodium project is hosted by [GitLab](https://gitlab.com/melodium/melodium).
-Development channels and related Mélodium stuff are available on [Discord](https://discord.gg/GQmckruKNx).
+Direct channels and news are available on [Discord](https://discord.gg/GQmckruKNx).

 ## Origin